ericagirges/sample-zaf-next/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Current location of this app is in the *Top Bar*.
+This can be changed in the manifest file.

 You can start editing the page by modifying `pages/index.js`.
-You will need to import useZAFClient into any pages where requests to the client will be made.
+You will need to import useZAFClient into any pages/components where requests/actions to the client will be made.
 The page auto-updates as you edit the file.

+After deployment be sure to update the location url to where your app is hosted.

+Happy Coding! 🥳